jaredhoberock/nvcc-scons/README.md

 Other assorted enhancements:
 * Automatically links a program with `nvcc` when it is discovered that CUDA source files have been compiled with separate compilation enabled
+* Automatically links against `cudart` when it is discovered that object files originated with CUDA source files